syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-xamarin.md

 ---
 # Create, read and edit a PowerPoint file in Xamarin

-You can create or edit a PowerPoint file in Xamarin with Syncfusion PowerPoint library.
+You can create or edit a PowerPoint file with Syncfusion [Xamarin PowerPoint library](https://www.syncfusion.com/powerpoint-framework/xamarin/powerpoint-library).
 The below are the steps.

 ## Create a PowerPoint file in Xamarin